F1F88/sm-ext-log4sp/readme.md

 8. Support for "unlimited size" logging messages.

-   - For `Logger.LogAmxTpl()` logging methods, the maximum length of the log message is 2048 characters, and any excess will be truncated.
+   - For `Logger.LogAmxTpl()` method, the maximum length of the log message is 2048 characters, and the excess will be truncated.

-   - For `Logger.Log()` and `Logger.LogEx()` logging methods, the maximum length of the message is not limited. (theoretically subject to available memory)
+   - For `Logger.Log()` and `Logger.LogEx()` methods, the length of the log message is not limited (theoretically subject to available memory)

 9. Supports logging to multiple sinks at once.